 Piranhas are often depicted in adventure movies as ravenous and ready to bite in jungle rivers.
-And yet piranhas are also kept by some people as specimens in home aquariums.
+And yet, piranhas are also kept by some people as specimens in home aquariums.
 This contradiction may leave hobbyists wondering just how dangerous piranhas actually are.
 We break down how dangerous piranhas actually are and if you should keep them in your aquarium.

 In truth, it is the piranhas that are routinely eaten by people; only a few people have ever been eaten by piranhas.
 And yet, attacks on humans have indeed occurred, mostly in the Amazon basin.
 There are several hundred documented cases of attack, with a few ending in death.
 But of more than 30 piranha species, it is only the red-bellied piranha that is the subject of most of the man-eater legends.

 Red-bellied piranha attacks tend to peak in the dry season when food is scarce and water levels are low, which leads to heavier-than-usual concentrations of hungry fish.
 Still, even these dry season attacks are normally limited to small but painful nips to the hands and feet; fatal attacks are quite rare.

 A piranha has powerful jaws with sharp teeth and is a formidable predator, but these fish usually only feed on other fish or wounded animals.
 The fact is that hungry piranha will bite at almost anything, even other piranhas.
 This conspecific predation happens frequently enough that piranhas have developed incredibly fast fin, body wall, and tooth regeneration, with bites making visible healing progress literally overnight.

 Fish expert Dr. H. R. Axelrod stated on network television that piranhas are not dangerous to people.
 Later he was asked to prove it, and prove it he did--by wading into piranha-infested waters wearing only swim trunks.
 Placing a large piece of meat on a fishhook, he dangled it in the water and waited.
 The piranhas tore into the meat but left Dr. Axelrod untouched.